pshchelo/edgetension/edgetension-doc.rst

 Pore finding procedure
 ~~~~~~~~~~~~~~~~~~~~~~

-The implementation in Python very closely folows to the MATLAB one, except
+The implementation in Python very closely follows to the MATLAB one, except
 using a fast library for cluster detection instead of brute-force high-level
 code in MATLAB.
 Result is **33-fold increase in speed**, while the difference between
 two implementations for all but few frames of 5 test images supplied with